shyamal-anadkat/offlinerl/README.md

 policy.
 Important scripts:

 1. `cql_train.py`: at the root of the project is the main script, used to train cql & get evaluation scores
-2. `plot_helper.py`: utility script to help product the plots required
+2. `plot_helper.py`: utility script to help produce the plots required

 ### How do I install & run this project ?